 - build capacity and capability within the school to ensure that improvements made now will benefit pupils joining the school in future years

-There are some specific requirements provided that cover the PE and Sports premium funding.
+There are some specific requirements provided that cover the PE and sports premium funding.
 You must publish this information on your school website.

 If your school receives PE (physical education) and sport premium funding, you must publish:

-- a full breakdown of how you’ve spent the funding or will spend the funding
+- a full breakdown of how it has been spent

-- the effect of the premium on pupils’ PE and sport participation and attainment
+- the impact the school has seen on pupils’ PE, physical activity, and sport participation and attainment

-- swim competently, confidently and proficiently over a distance of at least 25 metres
+- swim competently, confidently, and proficiently over a distance of at least 25 metres

 - use a range of strokes effectively